Ragi is a major food crop in Asia and African Nations. Ragi Atta is a nutritional basket of modern healthy lifestyles.

 Ragi is also known as finger millet.
 India is the top exporter of Ragi and this wonder grain is grown in almost every South Indian State.

 Karnataka is the top producer of Ragi.
-Tamil Nadu, Andhra Pradesh, Orissa, Maharashtra, Uttarakhand also cultivate this crop.
+Tamil Nadu, Andhra Pradesh, Orissa, Maharashtra, and Uttarakhand also cultivate this crop.

-Ragi contains high protein, amino acids carbohydrates, Calcium and fibers.
+Ragi contains high protein, amino acids carbohydrates, Calcium, and fibers.

 Ragi is malted and the grains are ground and consumed, mixed with milk, boiled water or yogurt.
 Besides, the ragi flour is made into flatbreads, including thick, leavened dosa.

 The ragi atta can be ground and cooked into cakes, puddings or porridges, The grain is even fermented and converted to a beer type drink.